sirio81/vmcli/README.md

 Convention
 ==========
-To reduce at the minimum the necessary configuration, you are bound to some convention:
+To reduce at the minimum the necessary configuration, you are bound to some conventions:

- - Guest name has to be unique (no guests with the same name).
+ - Guest name has to be unique (no guests with the same name, not even if running on different hosts).
  - Considering that we use a shared storage, also virtual disk names have to be unique.
  - Default configuration directory is /etc/vmcli.
  - There's a single configuration file for all clusters named 'clusters.conf'.
 It has to be present in the root of the configuration folder.